MSGA

 Keeping Farmers on the Land

-Land pressures from legislation passed will continue to drive farmland values up, making it harder for young and emerging farmers to gain access – and for existing farmers to maintain operations.
-MSGA strives to keep farmers farming on the land for generations to come and defend against unfavorable regulations that would harm farm families.
+Land pressures from legislation continue to inflate farmland values, making it harder for emerging farmers to gain access – and for existing farmers to maintain operations.
+MSGA is striving to keep farmers farming on the land for generations to come and defend against unfavorable policies that harm our farm families and our rural communities.